mui/material-ui/docs/src/pages/components/menus/menus.md

 ## Positioned menu

 Because the `Menu` component uses the `Popover` component to position itself, you can use the same [positioning props](/components/popover/#anchor-playground) to position it.
-For instance, you can display the menu below the anchor:
+For instance, you can display the menu on top of the anchor:

 {{"demo": "pages/components/menus/PositionedMenu.js"}}